What is the DMCA?

 You arrive on a website, are just poking around or reading, and familiarity kicks in — big time.

-Even if you disable the ability to right-click and save, it is still elementary to copy content and images.
-Even with right-clicking disabled those, who are so inclined, that will still get at your copyright-protected content and images.
+Even if you disable the ability to right-click and save, it is still easy to copy content and images.
+Those so inclined know how to still get at your copyright-protected content and images.

-When you find that your photos or content have been stolen, it is infuriating.
+It is infuriating to find your photos or content on other websites without your permission.
 But, before you do anything, calm down.
-The last thing you want to do is file formal complaints while you are upset, as you need to be the professional in the room.
+The last thing you want to do is file a formal complaint while you are upset, as you need to be the professional in the room.

-There is a process for you to lodge formal complaints that can result in stolen content being taken down.
-Sometimes this even results in entire sites being shut down.
+The good news is that there is a process for you to lodge formal complaints that can result in stolen content being taken down.
+Sometimes this process can even result in the entire site being shut down.
 While it takes a little work, it’s worth every minute to stop someone from benefiting from my hard work.

 The moment you discover stolen content, the first thing you want to do is document the situation.
 Take screenshots of the offending site.
-Make sure the URL bar and your monitor's time stamp are visible.
+Make sure the URL bar and your monitor’s time-date stamp are visible.

 Now that we have a URL that has stolen your content, we need to find out who owns it, where it is registered, and where it is hosted.
 You can use the ICANN (Internet Corporation for Assigned Names and Numbers) WHOIS service.

 What if the domain Contacts are hidden with a privacy service?

 Those who plan on stealing content try to hide behind privacy services so that you cannot “see” where they are hosting to file a complaint.
 But that’s a futile attempt as privacy services have DMCA pages too.
 Furthermore, just because your content info is hidden doesn’t mean you can steal others’ copyright-protected works.

 How to File a DMCA Complaint

-Every hosting company has a DMCA policy along with a directions page just for official complaints of theft of copyright-protected collateral.
-However, before you can file a formal complaint, you need to make sure you have the following in order and available:
+Every hosting company has a DMCA policy and a directions page just for official complaints of theft of copyright-protected collateral.
+However, before filing a formal complaint, you must ensure the following is in order and available.
+Here is an example from WPEngine.